Science is evil...obviously

 Science can definitely show that things like murder, theft, cruelty etc. make other people suffer and we can even show that their suffering is identical to ours.
 But "the decision to not cause suffering" cannot be shown to be something nature prefers.
 The Universe doesn't want or demand anything since it is not conscious and consciousness is required for morality.

 Where would it come from?

 If there is such a thing as objective morality, it must come from a supernatural source e.g. a God (a conscious entity not subject to natural laws).
-This doesn't mean atheists are horrible people however.
-I've seen many religious apologists say something like "so atheists don't believe in objective morality?" to which the atheist has to logically say "yes that's correct"...at which point the apologist springs their apparent trap: "Aha, so you think there is nothing objectively wrong with murdering people!"
-This tactic is a little underhanded, and I feel it gives apologetics a bad name.
+This doesn't mean atheists are horrible people incidentally.
+I've seen many religious apologists say something like "do atheists believe in objective morality?" to which the atheist has to logically say "not"...at which point the apologist springs their apparent trap: "Aha, so you think there is nothing objectively wrong with murdering people!"
+This tactic is a little underhanded and I feel it gives apologetics a bad name.

 Atheists would also ask the question: if morality comes from God, who holds God accountable?
 In the Christian Bible for example the God of the Israelites threatens to make people cannibalise their own children (Leviticus 26:29 and Jeremiah 19:9) sends bears to maul 42 teenagers (2 Kings 2: 24) and seems to encourage the murder of babies and enslavement of virgin women (Numbers 31).

 What do we make of something like that?
 What if we aren't comfortable with the idea of killing children and enslaving women?
 Are humans allowed to disagree with such a moral command if it has come from God?